Angel-ML/angel/docs/tutorials/angel_ps_quick_start_en.md

 Let w denote the 1-by-N parameter matrix (an N-dimensional vector), where N is the number of weights in the LR model.

 We train the LR model with gradient descent algorithm.
-In each iteration:

-        * task pulls the latest model w from the PS
-        * calculates the change in gradient △w
-        * pushes △w to the PS
+In each iteration, task pulls the latest model w from the PS, calculates the change in gradient △w, and pushes △w to the PS.
 We need the following three steps to realize the procedure:

 1. **Define the model([MLModel](../apis/MLModel.md))**